 Catch the Raymond Island ferry

 This makes the Island accessible by foot or bicycle (for free) or by car (for a small fee).
 The Raymond Island ferry operates on the regular basis from Paynesville.
 The ferry takes under 5 minutes from Paynesville to reach Raymond Island.
 A detailed timetable can be found here.

 Once on the island, there is a clearly marked 1.3km Koala walk around the island.
-There is an information board in the park located adjacent to where the ferry docks and it is easy to see when you arrive.
+This is one of the best places to see Koalas in Australia There is an information board in the park located adjacent to where the ferry docks and it is easy to see when you arrive.
 You can buy a little information booklet for $2 which will give you fun and informative facts as you go on the walk.
-It works on an honour system and the money goes to helping the koalas.
+It works on an honour system and the money goes to help the koalas.
 You will see markers on rocks and signed posts even painted koalas on the ground lead you in the right direction.
 The walk can be done in as little as 30 minutes depending on how many Koalas you see and how long you stay to look at these amazing animals.
-While it is a good track it is gravel for some of the way so be careful with wheelchairs and prams.
+While it is a good track it is gravel for some of the ways so be careful with wheelchairs and prams.

 The Raymond island Koala walk is a great family activity

 You start off in the residential streets of the Island, walking up the roads that are lined by mostly holiday houses and residential properties.
 The Koalas can be spotted anywhere on the Island where there is a gum tree.
 We were on the look out from the moment we got on land.
 It was a good game for the kids to try and spot the koalas since the koala and tree are a similar colour.
 After walking for about 10 minutes without spotting a koala we were starting to get worried.